ChangePool/FamilyDAO/README.md

 ## Significance and Expected Outcomes

-FamilyDAO aims to offer a secure, private, easy-to-use platform helping to honour generations of families, human connections and social networks without surveillance by big tech and centralized authorities.
+FamilyDAO aims to offer a secure, private, easy-to-use platform helping to honour generations of families, human connections and social networks without surveillance by centralizeed technology companies.

 The expected outcome is FamilyDAO becoming a mainstream, everyday tool for the general public.

 ## Expected Contributions

-## Tentative Timeline
+Research and development of FamilyDAO would benefit from contributions by:

+* Senior Director of Strategy and Impact
+* CHT Research Team
+* Graphic design support
+* CHT PR agency

 ## References